cognusion/ripfix/README.md

 While not strictly prohibitive if multiple instances of ripfix are running, they *must* all be running *clean==false* or they will clobber each other on the way out.
 This solves that.

+### log

+Location of a file to send the normal screen logging output to.
+The file will be appended to if it exists.
+The file will be created if it doesn't.
+The folder path should exist.
+If specified, this log will be written to even if --bar is used.

 ### max